 Direct teaching by clerkship faculty and guest lecturers.
-Students will be expected to attend all lectures.
+Students will be expected to attend online presentations and meetings.
 Students should complete assigned readings prior to that day's lecture and contribute to discussions.
 Each week, following lectures and discussions, students will be asked to complete a written summary of that week's topic.
-As a one-time assignment, students will be asked to evaluate the strengths and weaknesses of journal articles in evolutionary medicine.
-For this "Journal Club", each student will be assigned a journal article to present to the group and provide commentary.
-Finally, each student will make a presentation during the last week of the course.
-Students should choose an area that interests them and produce a brief talk (PowerPoint or equivalent) to present to the group.
-Participation (35%), Journal Club (10%), Weekly Writing Project (20%), Final Presentation (35%)
+As a one-time assignment, students may be asked to evaluate the strengths and weaknesses of journal articles in evolutionary medicine.
+For this journal review assignment, each student will be assigned a journal article to present to the group and provide commentary.
+Finally, each student is expected to produce a scholarly product during the last week of the course.
+Students should choose an area that interests them and produce an essay that is also discussed with the group.
+Participation in discussions and in literature review (50%), Weekly Writing Project and Essay (50%).